MattiaRag/timemaproject/markdowns/preliminary.md

 python3 disco.py -i preliminary/disco/input_disco.trees -o preliminary/disco/discooutputDEF5.txt -d "_" -n 1 --keep-labels -m 5
 ```

-The flag `--keep-labels` allows to keep original leaf labels instead of using species name, while the flag "-m" specify the minimum number of taxa required for tree to be outputted.
+The flag `--keep-labels` allows to keep original leaf labels instead of using species name, while the flag `-m` specify the minimum number of taxa required for tree to be outputted.